 In Beijing's Hutongs you can find small shops, bakeries, liquor and cigarette stores, markets selling vegetables, hair salons, bicycle repair shops, public telephone booth, and even tourist shops.
 There are also small stalls which sell small handmade snacks.

 There are several large Hutong areas left in Beijing, such as the Bell and Drum Towers area, the Shichahai District, the Niujie (Ox Street), and the Qianmen area.
 The most famous and commonly visited Hutong area is the Bell and Drum Towers area and the Shichahai District.

 Visitors exploring Hutongs can get close to the people who live there.
 Hutongs are streets full of life and stories.
 They represent a communal world of neighbors and shared lives.
 It is quite a contrast to leave the bustling city streets and step into the quiet Hutongs where people sit in front of their houses chatting and elderly men play chess surrounded by spectators while children play on the narrow streets.
 Many visitors are invited into a local's house and get the chance to sit on a short bamboo chair in front of a short tea table to drink tea, while cracking open some sunflower seeds and chatting with them like old friends.
 If lucky enough to be there during meal time, visitors are often invited to a family "banquet" made of local dishes.
 It is a step back in time and visitors quite easily forget that they are in the middle of one of the busiest metropolises in the world.
 It could be the most memorable experience of your Beijing vacation.

-Hutongs are a wonderful experience that should not be missed when taking a tour in Beijing.
+Hutongs are a wonderful experience that should not be missed.
 Many Hutongs are time capsules carefully preserving a bit of the past.
 It gives tourists in Beijing a chance to step back into time and experience what Beijing life was like for centuries.